Charles Albert Buswell: Bishop of Pueblo

 On August 8, 1959, Buswell was appointed as the second bishop of Pueblo by Pope John XXIII.
 He was consecrated at the Cathedral of Our Lady of Perpetual Help on September 30, 1959, by Bishop Victor Reed, with Bishop s Stephen Leven and Glennon Flavin serving as co-consecrators.

 Buswell attended the Second Vatican Council in Rome from 1962 to 1965.
-He later described the council's mission as making the Church "a dynamic organism to penetrate the world with a spirit of truth and light" and not "a static remnant of past glory".
-He also spoke of opening the Catholic Church's windows "to let in fresh air and bring in a new vision that prepares the world for new responsibility for the world in which we live."
-Following the introduction of the mass in English, Buswell criticized the wording of the Gloria.
+He later described the council's mission as making the Catholic Church "a dynamic organism to penetrate the world with a spirit of truth and light" and not "a static remnant of past glory".
+He also spoke of opening its windows "to let in fresh air and bring in a new vision that prepares the world for new responsibility for the world in which we live."
+Following the introduction of the mass in English, Buswell criticized the English translation of the Gloria.

-In 1973, the Vatican ordered that the practice of separating a child's first communion from first confession, for psychological purposes, be stopped.
-Buswell responded by saying, "I am convinced that the reception of first Communion before first confession is based on good theology, is rooted in solid findings of the behavioral sciences, and is excellent pastoral practice".
+In 1973, the Vatican banned the practice of separating a child's first communion from first confession.
+Buswell responded by saying, "I am convinced that the reception of first communion before first confession is based on good theology, is rooted in solid findings of the behavioral sciences, and is excellent pastoral practice."
 He promised to continue the practice until the Vatican's decree received the "mature consideration" of American bishops and educators.
-During a Sunday parish visit in 1976, he introduced himself to a five-year-old girl at a mass as "Charlie".
-Following the end of the mass, the little girl told him, "Nice show, Charlie!".

 Retirement and legacy

-Pope Paul II accepted Buswell's resignation as bishop of Pueblo on September 19, 1979.
+Pope John Paul II accepted Buswell's resignation as bishop of Pueblo on September 19, 1979.
 In 1982, Catholics Act for ERA announced that Buswell had expressed his support for the proposed Equal Rights Amendment.
 The amendment failed ratification.

 A frequent visitor to American College in Leuven, Buswell served as "pastor in residence" there from 1985 to 1986.
 For the 150th anniversary of the foundation of the college in 2006, he was awarded the DeBecker Medal.
 Although unable to attend the ceremony, he was presented with the medal in the following December.

 Charles Buswell died on June 14, 2008, at age 94.